 Ms. Huber has written on ESG and corporate governance topics for various publications, including the Bloomberg BNA, Financial Times' Agenda, Environment and Energy (E&E) Publishing’s Climatewire and Greenwire, Law360.com, CFO.com, Corporate Counsel magazine, Directorship magazine, Financier Worldwide, Harvard Law School Forum on Corporate Governance and Financial Regulation, Corporate Governance Advisor and Dow Jones Private Equity Analyst.

-Ms. Huber is cited as an environmental law expert in numerous publications, including the Financial Times' Agenda, Environment and Energy (E&E) Publishing’s Greenwire, Law360.com, The Society Alert (the newsletter of the Society for Corporate Governance), CFO.com, Corporate Counsel magazine, Directorship magazine, Financier Worldwide and Dow Jones Private Equity Analyst.
+Ms. Huber is cited as an environmental law expert in numerous publications, including the Wall Street Journal, the Financial Times' Agenda, Environment and Energy (E&E) Publishing’s Greenwire, Law360.com, The Society Alert (the newsletter of the Society for Corporate Governance), CFO.com, Corporate Counsel magazine, Directorship magazine, Financier Worldwide and Dow Jones Private Equity Analyst.

 Ms. Huber, the winner of Euromoney LMG’s Americas Women in Business Law Awards in Environment, is recognized as a leading transactional and environmental lawyer in numerous legal industry publications, including (i) Band 1, New York: Environment – Chambers USA; (ii) Environmental Law – Best Lawyers; (iii) Law Business Research’s Who’s Who Legal – The International Who’s Who of Business Lawyers – Environment; (iv) Legal 500 U.S. in Environment: Transaction and Regulatory Law; (v) Practical Law Company’s Which lawyer? – USA, New York - Environment: Corporate; (vi) Super Lawyers.
 She is also the recipient of the Lawyers Alliance for New York’s Cornerstone Award honoring outstanding pro bono legal services.